MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 `positionQuantisationOctreeDepth`.
 A QP equal to 0 results in a scale factor of 1.

+### `--positionIdcmQp=INT-VALUE`
+The quantisation parameter used to quantise directly coded (IDCM) point positions prior to reaching the `positionQuantisationOctreeDepth`.

 ### `--positionSliceQpOffset=INT-VALUE`
 A per-slice offset to be applied to `positionBaseQp`.